Chip-level and multi-node analysis of energy-optimized lattice-Boltzmann CFD simulations: MPI-parallel LBM simulations

 \subsection{MPI parallelization in ILBDC}

 ILBDC uses an MPI parallelization with a static load balancing scheme.
-The sparse representation of the lattice is cut into equally sized chunks, so that each MPI rank receives the same number of fluid nodes (probably off by one).
+The sparse representation of the lattice is cut into equally sized chunks, so that each MPI rank receives the same number of fluid nodes.
 The interfaces of such generated partitions can be arbitrarily formed with different numbers of partition neighbors, as the simple cutting of the sparse representation does not consider any topological information.
 However, in the case of the channel and reactor benchmark geometries this method results only in a 1-D decomposition, where each rank only needs to exchange ghost PDFs with its two direct neighbors.
-A more extensive description of this approach can be found in~\cite{wittmann-2012-caf}.
 We distribute the ranks linearly across the compute nodes, so that consecutive ranks are located nearby on the same node.
-In case of strong scaling the communication volume of a process stays constant, since each rank only gets a smaller segment of the long geometries when the number of processes goes up.
+Due to the implicit one-dimensional domain decomposition, only the first and the last rank on a compute node must then perform inter-node communication.
+All the remaining ranks communicate within the node only.
+For the same reason, in case of strong scaling the communication volume of each process stays constant when the number of processes goes up: each rank gets a successively smaller slice of the long geometries.

 The packed bed reactor geometry was used for all the multi-node experiments, since it is the application scenario that is relevant in practice.
 We have shown earlier that the node-level performance (and thus power) properties are very similar to the empty channel case.
 Note also that ``turbo mode'' cannot be activated on \supermuc, so we stick to the fixed frequencies of 1.2, 1.7, 2.3, and 2.7\,\GHZ\ in the following.